cricketplayer/docs.particular.net/nservicebus/upgrades/nhibernate-saga-index-fix.md

 ### Add unique constraint on correlation property column on Microsoft SQL Server

-NOTE: If adding unique constraint fails with `The CREATE UNIQUE INDEX statement terminated because a duplicate key was found for the object name ...` message please make sure that all duplicated rows detected have been merged.
+NOTE: If adding a unique constraint fails with the error `The CREATE UNIQUE INDEX statement terminated because a duplicate key was found for the object name ...` ensure that all duplicated rows detected have been merged.

 Unique constraint on correlation property column can be added with following query.
 It requires providing `sagaMappingTableName` and `correlationPropetyColumnName`: